Darvis using cameras and AI to "make walls talk"

-Safe and ideal rooms are set to become reality thanks to the founders of Darvis.
+Safe and ideal rooms are set to become reality thanks to the founders of the startup Darvis.
 Cameras and optical sensors provide user-relevant information, which is analysed in real time using artificial intelligence meaning walls can now talk – a wish, perhaps long-held by many a TV police commissioner and their real-life counterparts in search of easier tasks.
 Data Analytics Real-world Visual Intelligence System (Darvis) aims to achieve optimum safety, levels of hygiene and workflows in rooms, public squares and buildings.

 Identifying potential hazards